ace-gabriel/PUI2016_vys217/HW1_vys217/README.md

 ### Assignment 1 and Assignment 2

 Assignment 1 was completed on my own.
-I forked Priyanshi's Repo(priyanshi09) 'gittest_ps3369' for Assignment 1 and contributed to her repo.
+I forked Priyanshi's Repo(priyanshi09), Aaron's, Pooneh's Repo for Assignment 1 and contributed to their repos.
 In Assignment 2, Jonathan Pichot helped me with the space issue while declaring the export variable in .bashrc file.

 ### Assignment 3